-In contrast, the next two centuries witnessed significant advances, and the emergence of the prototype of the modern fly rod.
+The next two centuries witnessed significant advances, and the emergence of the prototype of the modern fly rod.
 Bamboo replaced wood as the primary rod-building material.
 The bamboo was split into four or six strips, then glued together.
 Ferrules replaced splicing, making rods easier to assemble and disassemble.
 “Winders” and guides were developed, allowing the use of longer lines, and longer casts.
 The new rods were shorter, and cast with a single hand.
 Fish, previously hand-hauled to the net, as seen above, could now be played from the “winder” or reel, and landed using the rod.

 In 1913, Frederick Halford summarized the state of fly rod length- “Since those days (1888) the double-handed rod has disappeared, and the single-handed one, with a length of 9 ft. as a minimum and 10 ft.
 6 in. as a maximum, is nowadays recommended by all modern authorities.”